Mohi-men/Server-Client-based-multiple-users-CHAT-Application/README.md

 # Server-Client-based-multiple-users-CHAT-Application
-In this project you are going to build a networking system based application that has a server which can accept multiple client requests.
-You can use python based socket programming in order to create the system.
+In this project, I have built a networking system based application that has a server which can accept multiple client requests.
+I have used python based socket programming in order to create the system.
 Each client can connect to the server anytime by sending a network request containing an IP, the server's port address and a unique name.
 Client’s name can never be ‘ALL’.
 The following tasks on the server side need to be done carefully.
 - The server will print on its screen a confirmation message like “[The latest client name] just joined the chat” after receiving each request.
 And broadcast a message "[The latest client name] just joined the server”.
 - If the server accepts a request with a name “ALL”, it will immediately discard the request.